emitchell006/Sp23Lab1/README.md

 _Note_: In git terminology, the folder that contains the files of the repo is known as the workspace.

 _Editing & Running a Program_ Editing a program involves: (1) clicking on the name of the program file to open the editor tab, (2) editing the program by typing in the editor, and (3) saving the file (command-s on Mac computers and control-s on Windows).
-To run (execute) a program you right click on the name of the file to open the file's context menu and select Run Pyghon File in Terminal.
+To run (execute) a program you right click on the name of the file to open the file's context menu and select Run Python File in Terminal.
 The following image illustrates the context menu for running a program.

 ![Running a Program](images/Running-a-program.png)